6 Mysterious Ship Disappearances

 #2 Andrea Gail and the Perfect Storm

 It was September 1991.
-Andrea Gail, a 72-foot-long-liner, went out for the last fishing session of the season.
+Andrea Gail, a 72-foot-long-liner, went out for the last fishing session (look into this site to know more about the necessary gears to be carried for a fishing session) of the season.
 Its crew of six men was all experienced fishermen that had ample knowledge of the local waters.
 But, it soon became evident that no experience or skill is enough once the perfect storm strikes.
 The combination of weather factors – creating 100-foot waves, strong winds, and impossible odds – soon destroyed Andrea Gail.
 Neither the ship nor the crew was ever found, even though there were numerous search and rescue operations.